Site for Public Health Emergency Response Education

 The Emergency Management Institute (EMI) serves as the national focal point for the development and delivery of emergency management training.
 This training enhances the capabilities of the Federal, state, and local government, volunteer organizations, and the private sector to minimize the impact of disasters on the American public.

-The ISP is a distance learning program offered free of charge to the American public.
+The Independent Study Program is a distance learning program offered free of charge to the American public.
 It serves as both an alternate means to deliver valuable training to the professional and volunteer emergency management community, and an opportunity to improve public awareness and promote disaster preparedness nationally.

 Please visit the Independent Study Program website to get started.